-What Happens After a DUI Conviction?
-Information on California DUI Programs
+What Happens After a California DUI Conviction?

 Failure to follow the directions of the court can result in hefty fines and even imprisonment.
 It is imperative to have a qualified Santa Rosa DUI attorney to not only help you fight the charges, but in the event you are convicted to ensure you are following all the rules and requirements set by the State of California.

-What happens after I’ve been convicted of a DUI in California?
+What happens after a California DUI Conviction?

 If you’ve been charged with a DUI and convicted, you will be required to pay hefty fines, have a restricted driver’s license, and will be required to attend an alcohol or drug program.
 The Driving Under the Influence Program Directory of Service Providers maintains a directory of all the statewide licensed program providers in California.
 If you’ve been required to attend a class, this directory can help you find one that fits your schedule and is close to your home.